federeghe/chronovise/docs/paper/paper.md

 The problem grows when dealing with Commercial-Off-The-Shelf (COTS) hardware [@dasari2013identifying] and complex operating systems [@reghenzani2017mixed].

-*Probabilistic hard real-time* has been proposed as a possible solution to address this complexity increase [@bernat2002wcet].
-In particular, the **Measurement-Based Probabilistic Time Analysis (MBPTA)** [@grosjean2012measurement] is a probabilistic real-time branch focused on the estimation of the WCET, directly from the observed execution times of real-time tasks.
+Probabilistic approaches for hard real-time systems have been proposed as a possible solution to address this complexity increase [@bernat2002wcet].
+In particular, the **Measurement-Based Probabilistic Time Analysis (MBPTA)** [@grosjean2012measurement] is a probabilistic analysis branch for real-time systems to estimate the WCET directly from the observed execution times of real-time tasks.
 The time samples are collected across the application input domain and the WCET is provided in probablistic terms, the *probabilistic-WCET (pWCET)*, i.e. a WCET with a probability of observing higher execution times.
 The statistical theory at the basis of the WCET estimation is the **Extreme Value Theory (EVT)** [@castillo2005extreme] [@de2007extreme], typically used in natural disaster risk evaluation,
-However, to obtain a safe pWCET estimation, the execution time traces must fulfill the requirements of EVT.
-This can be checked by running suitable testing procedures [@santinelli2017revising].
-In particular, MBPTA requires the time measurements to be [@kosmidis2017enabling]:
-(1) independent and identically distributed, (2) representative of all worst-case latency.
-The first requirement can be relaxed under some circumstances [@santinelli2017revising], while the latter is relative to the input representativity and to the hardware properties.
-These two requirements is necessary to obtain a safe, i.e. non-underestimated, pWCET.
+However, to obtain a safe pWCET estimation, the execution time traces must fulfill certain requirements.
+In particular, MBPTA requires the time measurements to be [@kosmidis2017enabling]: (1) independent and identically distributed, (2) representative of all worst-case latencies.
+The first requirement comes from the EVT, it can be checked with suitable statistical tests and can be relaxed under some circumstances [@santinelli2017revising], while the latter is relative to the input representativity and to the system (hardware/software) properties.
+Both requirements are necessary to obtain a safe, i.e. non-underestimated, pWCET.

 The *chronovise* framework is an open-source software aiming at standardizing the flow of MBPTA process, integrating both estimation and testing phases.
-The few previous software in literature are cited in [@5591317] and [@Lesage2015], for which source code is not available.
+The few existing software presented in literature [@5591317] [@Lesage2015] lacks of source code availability.
 Moreover, both works include a limited set of features, other than poor maturity level due to the missing integration of the most recent scientific contributions.
-Another software is available as open-source [@abella_jaume_2017_1065776], but specialized for a variant of classical EVT estimation procedures called MBPTA-CV [@abella2017measurement].
+Another software is available as open-source [@abella_jaume_2017_1065776], but specialized for a variant of classical MBPTA analysis called MBPTA-CV [@abella2017measurement].
 Our work aimis at filling the absence of a stable software with a well-defined EVT execution flow.
 The proposed framework supports both Block-Maxima (BM), Peak-over-Threshold (PoT) and MBPTA-CV EVT approaches; the current available methods to estimate the extreme distribution.
 The output distribution respectively assumes the Generalized Extreme Value (GEV) and the Generalized Pareto Distribution (GPD) form.
-A couple of estimators, Maximum Likelihood Estimator (MLE) [@bucher2017onthe] and Probability Weighted Moment (PWM) [@hosking1987thegeneralized] are already included, as well as some statistical tests: Kolmogorov-Smirnov [@massey1951kolmogorov] and (Modified) Anderson-Darling [@sinclair1990modified].
+Three estimators, Maximum Likelihood Estimator (MLE) [@bucher2017onthe], Generalized-MLE (GMLE) [@martins2000generalized], Probability Weighted Moment (PWM, called also L-moments) [@hosking1987thegeneralized], are already included, as well as some statistical tests: Kolmogorov-Smirnov [@massey1951kolmogorov] and (Modified) Anderson-Darling [@sinclair1990modified].
 Finally, the implementation of an overall results confidence estimation procedure